christiansteier/mooclms/docs/source/theme_settings.rst

 Particular Theme Settings
 ---------------------------
-Logo, tagline, link colour, column width, custom CSS and other settings for a particular theme may be set by an administrator in Administration > Site administration > Appearance > Themes > Theme name.
+Logo, tagline, link colour, column width, custom CSS and other settings for a particular theme may be set by an administrator in *Administration > Site administration > Appearance > Themes > Theme name*.